Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 <div style="text-align: justify">
 <p>Each iteration of elimination will produce an E matrix for that step.
 We
-continually multiply those E's together to keep track of the overall E. The input matrix is copied to U, and will become the upper triangular matrix.</p>
+continually multiply those E's together to keep track of the overall E. The input matrix is copied to U, and will become the upper triangular matrix.
+We also produce a permutation matrix P, that encodes any row exchanges needed.</p>

-<p>Then we loop over </p>
+<p>For each entry on the diagonal of the matrix (the 'pivot positions'), we
+carry out a row exchange if we find a zero:</p>
 </div>

 {% highlight python %}